(Formerly the Google DoubleClick Ad Exchange (AdX) Seller Program Guidelines)

 2.5.
 Site Content

-Sites that display ads through Google Monetization must not contain any content that: (i) is prohibited by the Platforms program policies; or (ii) contains any of the following:
+Sites that display ads through Google Monetization must not contain any content that is prohibited by (i) the Platforms program policies or (ii) the Google Publisher Policies.

 Partner's use of a remarketing list ("User List") of any Google advertising cookies associated with a User ("User Cookie") must comply with both the Interest-based advertising provisions in the Platforms program policies, and the following policies: